 - Password recycling, in which the attacker uses passwords is leaked in an unrelated data breach, counting on the user having any other account with the same user name (often an email address) and password is at risk.

 Data loss and IP theft

 On any typical business day, people share information with colleagues, partners and others via cloud-based collaboration or messaging tools.
-But lack of employee training or worker malice could result in sensitive data being shared with those who shouldn’t be able to see it.
+But lack of employee training on cloud security or worker malice could result in sensitive data being shared with those who shouldn’t be able to see it.

 Enterprises face growing cloud compliance risks in the face of ever-changing cybersecurity regulations.
 Governmental and industry regulations require you to know where your data is in the cloud and how it is being shared.
 The European Union General Data Protection Regulation (GDPR) affects millions of organizations.
 That’s why developing a plan to comply with the new rules is critical for all organizations.
 A CASB can be a key.